FACTS ABOUT SAFE SLEEP

 - SIDS is defined as a cause assigned to infant deaths that cannot be explained after a thorough case investigation, including scene investigation, autopsy, and review of the clinical history.

-- Of Louisiana’s SUID cases, almost half are caused by accidental suffocation or strangulation in the sleep environment.
+- Of Louisiana’s SUID cases, over half are caused by suffocation or strangulation while the infant is sleeping.

 - About one in five SUID deaths occur while an infant is being cared for by someone other than a parent.